Collecting and treating wastewater generated in the Missoula area

 Collection and Treatment

-Stormwater is managed by the Street Department.
+Storm water is managed by the Storm Water Division.
 Collected wastewater is given secondary treatment and released into the Clark Fork River.
 Treated bio-solids are delivered to the composting facility for incorporation into the compost products.
 These activities are conducted within the guidelines of discharge permits and other local, State, and Federal rules and mandates relating to environmental protection.
 Learn more at Montana Water.

 The city wastewater collection and treatment facilities play an integral role in the protection of vital surface water resources and our groundwater aquifer, which is our sole source of drinking water.